margaridav27/feup-sdle/exam summary.md

 - a replica accepts COMMIT if conditions 1, 2 and 4 apply
 - replicas collect its own plus 2f matching COMMIT messages -> CC(m,v,n)
 - after collecting both PC and CC, a replica has commited the request
-- now replica can go ahead and execute the request (only it has executed all requests with a lower n)
+- now replica can go ahead and execute the request (only it has executed all requests w/ a lower n)
 - this phase ensures that if a replica commited a request, that request was prepared by, at least, f+1 non-faulty replicas
-  - to obtain a CC for m in v with n, a replica must have accepted matching COMMIT messages from 2f+1 replicas
+  - to obtain a CC for m in v w/ n, a replica must have accepted matching COMMIT messages from 2f+1 replicas
   - since there are, at most, f faulty replicas, at least f+1 non-faulty replicas sent COMMIT
   - by the protocol, a non-faulty replica can only send COMMIT after it has prepared the request